news

 On Thursday, October 13, 2022, Cassius Turvey was walking home from school with a group of friends in Perth.

-It is alleged a 21-year-old among them caught up to Cassius and attacked him with a metal pole.
+It is alleged that a 21-year-old amongst them caught up to Cassius and attacked him with a metal pole.

 He was discharged after five days, but back in hospital within hours after suffering seizures and two strokes.